 The best kind of trials are those that users can sign up for with only an email address and no other commitment.
 However, not all VPN providers are so magnanimous.
 At the same time, people can be wary of simply forking over sensitive information.
 If a free trial comes with zero strings attached, it’s usually an indicator that the company is confident that the product will live up to expectations.

 If you do end up handing over your credit card details, make sure to read the fine print.
 Most will charge the card the minute your trial period expires.
 So if you’re not satisfied, and you forget to cancel, that’s a few dollars wasted for no good measure.

 Is it giving you the full experience?

-Some free trials will throttle things like bandwidth allocation and offer sharply reduced server choices.
+Some free trial plans will throttle things like bandwidth allocation and offer sharply reduced server choices.
 That’s actually self-defeating – if you’re not satisfied with the speed and connectivity in the initial trial period, then why would you opt for purchasing the software?
-Try to find those that give the unadulterated version up front.
+Try to find those that give the unadulterated version upfront.

 Always read the terms and conditions

 The last thing you want is to be subjected to a nasty surprise.
 Your credit card was charged because you went berserk downloading torrents during the free trial.
 Or you were subjected to a data cap and your free trial plan lasted for two hours instead of two days.
 Make sure you understand what you’re getting into before signing up.
 It’s possible your friendly VPN provider might have squeezed in some abhorrent penalties for minor infractions.
 They’ll be stated – usually at the bottom and nestled away in some legal mumbo jumbo – so don’t ignore them or give them a cursory glance.